Maine Notice of Lien Form

 When unpaid on a construction project in Maine, parties who provided labor and/or materials may file a Notice of Lien against the property within 90 days from last furnishing labor and/or materials to the project.

-Fill out the form on the right to download your Maine Notice of Lien Form.
-Use this form to file a lien in Maine.
+Fill out the form above to download your Maine Notice of Lien Form.

 Rules and regulations for sending a Maine Mechanics Lien